jheel23/places_search_app/README.md

 ## 📱 Built with

 - **Flutter**: The app is built using Flutter for seamless cross-platform mobile development, ensuring smooth performance on both Android and iOS devices.
-- **Google Map**: All movie and TV show data is fetched from the TVMaze API, providing real-time updates on the latest releases.
+- **Google Map**: App uses Google Map platform to render different styles of map.

 ## ✨ Features